alexyorke/Rabbit/README.md

 The password parameter is optional if Facebook authentication is used.

+Using NuGet?
+Just download the EE-Rabbit package.
+Releases are pushed to NuGet and GitHub.

 ***Note:*** Rabbit may be able to suggest a delay time depending on the user's geographical region.